 Example of positive action in recruitment

-You select a female job applicant over a male applicant who did equally well in the application process and is equally qualified.
+You select a woman over a man who did equally well in an application process and is equally qualified.

-You do so because your business has a goal of increasing participation of women in that role and you have evidence of underrepresentation of female candidates.
+- your business has a goal of increasing participation of women in that role

 Positive discrimination